-- Must be honest, truthful, trustworthy, and possess a high degree of personal integrity.
+- Must be honest, truthful, trustworthy, and possess a high degree of personal and professional integrity.

-- Ability to communicate with the general public, law enforcement personnel, and outside agencies in a professional and courteous manner during time of extreme stress and time constraints.
+- Ability to communicate with the public, staff, and other agencies in a professional and courteous manner.

 - Maintain regular and punctual attendance.

-- Must pass background investigation, motor vehicle record check, drug screen, hearing and vision test, psychological examination, and truth verification examination.
+- Must pass background investigation, motor vehicle check, truth verification examination, psychological evaluation, physical examination, and drug screen.